ke0ff/IC900_DUClone/README.md

 The "Snapshots" folder contains some images of the current state of the development.

-BOM cost: Current cost data is in the $300 per radio ball-park for components and PCBs (not including any costs assiciated with 3D printing).
+BOM cost: Current cost data is in the $300 per radio ball-park for components and PCBs (not including any costs associated with 3D printing).

+02/05/24<br>
+First article is in DVT!!!
+The main mechanical deviation is that of button nomenclature.
+I still don't have a difinitive solution in mind.
+Cheesy, label printed lettering is the order of the day.
+All else is progressing well, aiming for a first-to-field prototype by the end of the month.